By: Larry Kohn, Cory Yager and William Head, at an award-winning Criminal Defense Attorney Law Firm

 3) assaults without justification discharging a firearm from within a motor vehicle toward a person or persons.

-This type of crime has more severe penalties.
+This type of crime carries severe penalties, since many involve allegations of the use of a weapon or with the intent to murder, to rape, or to rob.
 Aggravated Assault sentences range from 1-20 years in prison, in addition to fines and restitution.

 What is the Punishment for Aggravated Assault in Georgia?

 The penalties vary depending on the class and severity of the circumstances briefly mentioned earlier.
-Punishments excluding any “special” circumstances that would increase the punishment for this felony charge include: fines up to $100,000, restitution, parole for up to 20 years, and no more than a 20-year sentence in prison.
-Listed below are factors that exacerbate the offense of Aggravated Assault and its penalties.
+Punishments excluding any “special” circumstances that would increase the punishment for this felony charge may include:

 - If the offense is against a law enforcement officer or correctional officer, minimum imprisonment sentence is 5 years with no more than 20 years,